 Even things like website analytics are included with the platform.

-When there’s less research and troubleshooting, that means you can spend more time on stuff that matters – like content, design and promotion.
+Spending less time on research and troubleshooting means you can spend more time on stuff that matters – like content, design, and promotion.

 Speed, Security & Data Export

 On the same theme as the all-in-one platform, but on a different note is speed and security.
 Squarespace hosts the websites built with their software, and the cost of hosting is included in the monthly price.

 This bundled approach not only ensures that your hosting is compatible & optimized, but also that Squarespace handles all the technical needs of hosting.
 They take care of website speed.
 Here’s my speed test:

 They take care of website security.
 Anyone trying to hack your website is Squarespace’s responsibility, not yours.
 You don’t have to buy and configure security software.

 But not only does Squarespace provide hosting in a bundle – they still provide some benefits of self-hosting.
 They have a full developer platform including the ability to use Git in addition to solid data export in case you want to leave.